Nicky Hager: Journalism career

-Hager is an investigative journalist who has written seven books.
+Hager is an investigative journalist who has written eight books.
 As of July 2019, the International Consortium of Investigative Journalists (ICIJ), an international network that has 249 investigative reporters in over 90 countries, has Hager as one of only two New Zealand members.

 Hager works on a number of projects at any given time, gathering information about them and looks for sources and mentors.
 Some projects "come together" but others can continue for a number of years.

 Secret Power

 Secret Power: New Zealand's Role in the International Spy Network, published in 1996, was Hager's first book.

 The book investigates various spying techniques, including signals intelligence (Sigint), a form of electronic eavesdropping between countries.
 The information was taken from interviews with staff in New Zealand's Sigint agency, the Government Communications Security Bureau (GCSB), who revealed the workings of the agency in minute detail: the intelligence targets, equipment, operating procedures, security systems and training, as well as the staff and layout of the intelligence agency's facilities.
 The book makes special mention of GCSB's facilities at Waihopai and Tangimoana.

 It revealed aspects of New Zealand's participation in the UKUSA Agreement facilitating intelligence gathering and sharing between the United States, United Kingdom, Canada, Australia and New Zealand.
 Since the Edward Snowden revelations, this partnership has become more commonly known as the Five Eyes.

 As a result, the insights into the inner workings of the GCSB provide information about the allied agencies as well.
 In particular, Hager documented the US-coordinated ECHELON system, through which the five agencies intercept and process huge volumes of international e-mail, fax and telephone communications.
 Hager was one of the earliest to write about the secretive ECHELON worldwide electronic spy network.
 As a result of his book, in 2001 he testified before the European Parliament on his research into the network.